jbuckman/academic-kickstart/content/post/tensorflow-the-confusing-parts-1.md

 Please give me feedback in the comments (or via email) if anything discussed in this guide was unclear.
 And if you enjoyed this post, let me know what I should cover next!

 Happy training!

+*This post is the first of a series; click [here](https://jacobbuckman.com/post/tensorflow-the-confusing-parts-2/) for the next post, or [here](https://jacobbuckman.com/categories/tftcp/) for a list of all posts in this series.*

 *Many thanks to Kathryn Rough, Katherine Lee, Sara Hooker, and Ludwig Schubert for all of their help and feedback when writing this post.*